Diversity, Equity, and Inclusion

 Visiting Medical Student Scholarships

-Sponsored by the UCSF School of Medicine and the Department of Orthopaedic Surgery, the Visiting Elective Scholarship Program (VESP) provides scholarships to fourth-year medical students who are underrepresented in medicine, are committed to working with underserved populations or are dedicated to working with issues related to diversity, equity, and inclusion, and have applied for a visiting Sub-Internship in the department of Orthopedic Surgery.
-This scholarship program provides $2000 to awardees to cover the associated costs of the visiting elective.
+The Department of Orthopaedic Surgery offers a Visiting Elective Scholarship Program (VESP), which provides scholarships to fourth-year medical students who have shown a commitment to health equity, working with underserved populations and/or demonstrated commitment to UCSF Pride Values (https://diversity.ucsf.edu/about/pride-values) and have applied for a visiting Sub-Internship in the department of Orthopedic Surgery.
+Those who are selected for the scholarship receive $2000 and to help cover the associated costs of the visiting elective.
+Please apply via this link

 Culture/Climate Suggestion Box